johnnycricket/on-air-indicator/README.md

 # on-air-indicator

-circuit python app to go on lightweight hardware to show whether to enter the office or not
+Circuit python app to go on lightweight hardware to show whether to enter the office or not.

+# How to use:

+## Installing

+### Dependencies

+# Hardware